ScreamingSandals/ScreamingLib/player/README.md

 * More features are WIP

 [Material Resolver](../material/README.md) is optional dependency.
 If you want inventory features, you need to shade it.
+[World](../world/README.md) is optional dependency.
+If you want features connected with worlds and locations, you need to shade it.

 ## Implementing lib to your project